StellarSt0rm/scratchclientImproved/README.md

 # scratchclientImproved
-Improved Version Of The Scratch API Wrapper By CubeyTheCube.
+Improved version of the Scratch API wrapper by CubeyTheCube.
 I will mainly fix errors.

 ## Installation

-Go Yo Your Terminal (Not Your Python Shell) And Execute This Command:
+Go to your terminal (Not your Python shell) and execute this command:
 ```bash
 pip install scratchclientImproved
 ```

-If this didn't work for whatever reason, open your python shell and run the following:
+If this didn't work for whatever reason, open your Python shell and run the following:
 ```python
 import os; os.system("pip install scratchclientImproved")
 ```